julianbarg/CV/cv.md

 --------------------------------------------------------- ----------------------
 **A Dynamic Model of Misleading Corporate **						 						 Summer 2019 **Environmental Communications**

 *Dr. A. Wren Montgomery*
 --------------------------------------------------------------------------------

-* On SSHRC Insight Development Grand, $49,305 awarded June 2018
+* On SSHRC Insight Development Grant, CAD $49,305 awarded June 2018
 * With Thomas Lyon of Erb Institute, University of Michigan
 * Collected data on all applicable sustainability and organic certifications and assembled the data to allow for comparison of standards' stringency\